-This post describes how to implement uninterruptible power supply and regenerative energy in elevator applications using KEB’s R6 line regen drive.
+This post describes how to implement an uninterruptible power supply in elevator applications using KEB’s R6 line regen drive and VFD.

 Advantages of VFD regenerative drive

 Regenerative drives are an excellent option for elevator or lift applications since the motor is acting as a generator for roughly half of its use.
 Before regen drives were available, excess DC bus voltage from the drive unit was dumped across a braking resistor, generating additional heat in the machine room.
 While this method of energy transfer is simple, all excess energy is turned to heat, which can add to machine room cooling costs.
 By regenerating the energy back to line, building owners and operators can save a substantial amount of money, often times paying for the regen drive within a few years.
 To see how much money a KEB R6 line regenerative drive could save you, try out our custom ROI calculator.

 Buildings that feature an uninterrupted power supply pose a unique situation when it comes to using a regen drive.
 The UPS is used to provide power to the elevator and controller in an event of a power outage.
 Regenerating A/C current back to the UPS, while active, is not an option because the UPS is essentially a large DC battery and regening back to this DC supply could cause damage.
 However, for building owners and operators that still want to realize the cost savings of a regen drive, it is possible to implement a regen drive alongside a UPS.